-Twelve community-based museums and heritage organisations across the UK East Midlands have been working together over the last few months creating heritage maps from their collections.
-Later this year we will publish our combined map with over 500 object stories.
+Thirteen community-based museums and heritage organisations across the UK East Midlands have been working together over the last few months contributing to a combined heritage map with over 650 objects from across their collections.

 Introducing The Isle of Wight Museums Explorer Maps

 The Isle of Wight may only be 22 miles long and 13 miles wide but it’s packed full of history stretching back over 400,000 years.
 Seven great community museums on the Island have brought some of their collections together in these maps for you to discover.